 How to Handle Insurance Claims After a Car Accident with Uber

 It’s difficult enough to be the driver of a vehicle in an accident.
 You have to speak with the other driver, exchange insurance information, and potentially file a personal injury claim.
 As a passenger of a ridesharing platform, the process is even more confusing.
 You may not know who is responsible for your injuries, or what your rights are according to California law.
 If you’ve been injured as a passenger in a rideshare accident, you need to know how to handle the insurance claim.

 First, report your Uber accident to the police.
 Gather the insurance information of your Uber driver.
 After you seek treatment for any injuries, report the accident to Uber.
 Log into the app and select “Trip Issues and Fare Adjustments.”
 Press, “I was in an accident,” and describe what happened.
 An Uber employee will reach out to you shortly to gather information about the crash.
 At this point, Uber will either offer a settlement through its insurance company or deny your claim.

 If Uber denies your claim or offers an amount that does not cover your damages, talk to an attorney.
-At The Law Office of Arash Khorsandi, we have experience handling complex rideshare accident cases.
+At Arash Law, we have experience handling complex rideshare accident cases.
 We can help you negotiate with Uber and file a personal injury claim, if applicable.
 It can be difficult to understand who might be liable for your crash, and who will pay your damages.
 Working with our attorneys can give you confidence and peace of mind after a frightening, confusing, and harmful accident.
 Call (888) 488-1391 or contact us online to schedule a free consultation about your Uber accident attorney anywhere in California.